-Chances are, you are either in or very near to a built environment.
+Chances are, you are either in or very near a built environment.
 That’s because built environments are everywhere.
 They have been described as “surroundings created for humans, by humans, and to be used for human activity”.1

-Built environments are the structures in which you live, work and play (i.e., homes, offices, movie theatres, factories, shopping malls).
+Built environments are the structures in which you live, work and play (i.e., homes, offices, movie theatres, factories, and shopping malls).
 Less considered and thought about built environments are vehicles and transportation systems such as highways and railways.
 Even if you are skiing down the groomed slopes of Colorado, bicycling in New York’s Central Park, or taking a walk on San Antonio’s River Walk, the sidewalks, pathways, or walkways are considered built environments.
 Unless you are living “off the grid”, there are – indeed – plenty of built environments surrounding you.
 Because built environments are everywhere, they have a powerful influence on our lives.
 One of the most important and influential built environments is the early childhood classroom.

-Even the wood dock at your favourite fishing spot is a built environment.
+Even the wood dock at your favourite fishing spot is a built environment

-“Emotion is the foundation of learning and must be the cornerstone of design for Early Childhood environments.”
-Dr. Sandra Duncan
+“Emotion is the foundation of learning and must be the cornerstone of design for Early Childhood environments.” - Dr. Sandra Duncan

-Kinship is a spatial condition of emotion.
+2. KINSHIP is a spatial condition of emotion

-Some strategies for spaces designed exclusively for two include - bench seats; large ottoman; and a table for two.
+Some strategies for spaces designed exclusively for two include - bench seats; a large ottoman; and a table for two.

-Thrill is a physiological condition of emotion.
+3. AWE is a physiological condition of emotion

 The Spatial Condition of awe is promoted when children are given opportunities to interact with wondrous objects such as a large unbreakable floor mirror coupled with LED lights and glittery metal balls.

-Power is a behavioural condition of emotion.
+5. POWER is a behavioural condition of emotion

-1. University of Windsor.
-What does the term built environment mean?
+1. University of Windsor. https://www.uwindsor.ca/vabe/25/what-does-term-“built-environment”-mean

 2. deBrey, C. & Snyder, T. (February, 2021).
 Digest of Educational Statistics 2019.
 Institute of Education Statistics.